0xmmo/codemancer/README.md

-# 🧙‍♂codemancer
+# 🧙‍♂ codemancer

 ### _Coding superpowers with GPT-4 in your command line._

 `codemancer` is a command line tool that uses the OpenAI API to generate code based on a given prompt and input file.
-You can use it to change code in-place or create new files.
+It can change code in-place or create brand new files.

 You can use it as a versatile and efficient AI-powered programming assistant that simplifies code generation, streamlines development tasks, and boosts productivity.